laminas/technical-steering-committee/meetings/agenda.md

 - [laminas-zendframework-bridge](https://github.com/laminas/laminas-zendframework-bridge)

 Additionally, to audit all libs that are marked as discontinued and ensure they are abandoned in packagist and archived on GitHub.

+### New major version of laminas-di (by @tuxrampage)

+The `laminas-di` component should receive a new major version to improve its future maintainability and to support new PHP features.

+The details for this process are outlined (and discussed) in the following RFC: https://github.com/laminas/laminas-di/issues/95